countrymaker/TinyCAD-OnBlock/README.md

 # TinyCAD-OnBlock for Windows

-TinyCAD-OnBlock is schematic capture for the purpose of using TinyCAD as a Function Block Editor.
+TinyCAD-OnBlock is schematic capture for the additional purpose of using TinyCAD as a Function Block Editor.
 TinyCAD-OnBlock = TinyCAD 3.00.04 + KiCad Netlist + Arduino(C++) Code Composer + FB Library